Li4n0/revsuit/README.md

 Flexible:

-1. Revsuit can set flexible rules to capture different connections.
+1. RevSuit can set flexible rules to capture different connections.
 2. Deploy and run via binaries without worrying about nasty dependency errors.

 Powerful:

-1. Revsuit allows users to customize the response for different connections through rules and supports dynamic response generation using template variables.
+1. Allows to customize the response for different connections through rules and supports dynamic response generation using template variables.
 2. Support a variety of protocols, and support the in-depth utilization of some protocols, such as DNS rebinding, MySQL Load Local Data, JDBC Deserialize Exploit, FTP Passive Mode SSRF, etc.
 3. Native support for use with scanners.